clearhaus/gateway-api-docs/source/index.html.md

 <p class="alert alert-info">
   <b>Notice:</b> A series migrated to Clearhaus using these scheme references
   cannot be continued with the now deprecated <code>recurring</code> flag.
-  Instead, the subsequent-in-series following an authorization using scheme references must use <code>series[previous][id]</code> to point to the previous in series.
+  Instead, the subsequent-in-series following an authorization created using scheme references must use <code>series[previous][id]</code> to point to the previous in series.
 </p>